Open this section in incognito mode

 Manifestations:

-• intentional deprivation of housing, food, clothing, other property, funds or documents
+• intentional deprivation of housing, food, clothing, other property, funds, or documents

-Don't delay!
-Call “102”, call the police now!
+Do not delay!
+Call the number “102”, call the police right now!

-Security plan
+Safety plan

-Plan your escape in advance.
+Plan your escape ahead of time.

-Delete the browsing history on the Internet, turn off the geolocation service in the settings of the smartphone (tablet, laptop), delete the
+Delete the search history on the Internet, turn off the geolocation service in the settings of your smartphone (tablet, laptop), delete the history of e-mail correspondence and chat history in instant messengers, block your own accounts in social networks.

 Preparatory stage